marcinguy/aflplusplus-fpicker-frida/README.md

 # aflplusplus-fpicker-frida

-Binaries and so files are aarch64
+Binaries and so files are aarch64 (API Level 29)

 Start frida server, copy libandroid-shmem.so to re.frida.server